collinbarlow-enterprise/Magic-Chef/README.md

 The time is now, to say no to the stress of uncertain dinner plans!

+## Brief Description

+I'm going to create an application that allows for a usesr to provide a list of ingredients, and submit that list to OpenAi, which will return a few recipes and one of those recipes will also have cooking instructions.

 ## PROJECT LINKS BELOW:

+API: OpenAI Text Completion Guide [OpenAi](https://platform.openai.com/docs/guides/completion/introduction)

 TRELLO [Trello](https://trello.com/invite/b/tBpX9Gzk/ATTI59503739140a04329c7d6576fae8fffb619A3BEF/project-4)